 To fulfill its mission of community outreach and to provide bilingual, bicultural, Hispanic user friendly and quality healthcare, Hispanocare coordinates community health fairs where preventive services are offered, such as diabetes, cholesterol checks, Confidential HIV testing, Clinical Breast Exams, Prostate Exams, eye and foot exams are offered free of charge.
 Hispanocare also offers vaccinations and hosts various symposiums and community seminars, which are free to the public discussing relevant health topics.

-In addition, Hispanocare has established La Edad De Oro (The Golden Age) program, which provides discounts to seniors.
+In addition, Hispanocare has established La Edad De Oro (The Golden Age) program, which provides discounts to seniors on Medicare.
 Members receive a 20-30 % discount on optometry, podiatry, and dental care services on their out-of-pocket expenses when they use a Hispanocare provider.
 These routine services are important to overall health typically not covered by Medicare.

-Hispanocare Providers include a wide range of Generalists and Specialists, which members can access through the Physician Referral Line or the On-Line Provider Directory to get more information or to schedule an appointment.
+Hispanocare Providers include a wide range of Generalists and Specialists which members can access through the Physician Referral Line or the On-Line Provider Directory.
+In addition, you can also get more information or schedule an appointment.

 A 1994 survey of the Chicago metropolitan area revealed that 24% of the Latino respondents had no health insurance, the largest of any racial group.
 As a result, Latinos often fall through the cracks and receive sporadic healthcare even though regular physician visits for this group is critical.
 Sixty-five percent of survey respondents had children under 18, and statistics show that many Hispanics suffer from chronic diseases such as diabetes and heart disease.
 In addition to lack of insurance, this minority population must face language barriers as they attempt to access the health care system.

-The Hispanocare Primary Care physician (Internal Medicine, Family Medicine, OB/GYN, and Pediatric) must speak Spanish and other specialists must have Spanish-speaking staff in order to be a Hispanocare provider.
+The Hispanocare Primary Care physician (Internal Medicine, Family Medicine, OB/GYN, and Pediatric) must speak Spanish and other specialists must have Spanish-speaking staff in order to be a provider of Hispanocare.

-To enroll, members pay a small annual fee (senior 65 years of age and on Medicare $15, individuals $20, family $35).
-Family memberships cover single dependants living in the home up to age 26.
-Over the last twenty-three years, Hispanocare membership has grown from 2,000 members to over 42,000, with 30% of this population being those with no insurance at all.
-Although the program is backed only by Advocate Illinois Masonic Medical Center, Hispanocare presently contracts with one other community hospital-Gottlieb Memorial Hospital in Melrose Park - to provide additional services.
+To enroll, members pay a small annual fee (senior 65+ years on Medicare $20, Individuals $25, Family $40).
+Family memberships cover single dependants up to the age of 26.
+Over the last twenty-five years, Hispanocare membership has grown from 2,000 members to over 42,000, with 30% of this population being those with no insurance at all.
 As membership has expanded, the service area for Hispanocare has spread beyond the city and into the surrounding suburbs.